Hamilton Lie algebroids over Dirac structures and sigma models: Preliminary

-\fi Thus, three conditions are ones that $\mu$ is a momentum map on a symplectic manifold $M$.
+\fi Thus, these three conditions ensure that $\mu$ defines a momentum map on the symplectic manifold $M$.

-A Hamiltonian Lie algebroid over a Poisson manifold is defined as follows.\cite{Blohmann:2023} \begin{definition} [Momentum sections over Poisson manifolds] Let $(M, \pi)$ be a Poisson manifold with a Poisson bivector field $\pi$ and $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$.
-Similar to the pre-symplectic case, we consider following three conditions.
+A Hamiltonian Lie algebroid over a Poisson manifold is defined as follows \cite{Blohmann:2023}. \begin{definition} [Hamiltonian Lie algebroids over Poisson manifolds] Let $(M, \pi)$ be a Poisson manifold with a Poisson bivector field $\pi$, and let $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$.
+Similar to the pre-symplectic case, we define the following three conditions: